useState

 Caveats

-2. React will compare the current value and the next value of the state variable to decide whether to re-render the component.
+setStatefunction only updates the state variable for the next render.
+If you read the state variable after calling the set function, it will return the old value that was currently on the screen. - React will compare the current value and the next value of the state variable to decide whether to re-render the component.
 If you are updating the state variable with the same value, React will not re-render the component.
-React uses Object.is() for the comparison.
+React uses

-3. React batches multiple set function calls into a single update for better performance.
-React version 17 with legacy render will only batch the update inside an event handler and useEffect, but React version 18 createRoot will batch the update in all cases.
+setfunction calls into a single update for better performance.
+React version 17 with legacyrenderwill only batch the update inside an event handler anduseEffect, but React version 18createRootwill batch the update in all cases.
 More info on how automatic batching behavior works.

 Example 1: setState only updates the state for the next render